-Under the assumption that the requisite project financing is obtained during the third quarter of 2014, commissioning at the Ollachea Mine is expected to commence during the first quarter of 2016 (from the fourth quarter of 2015) with production forecast for the second quarter of 2016 (from the first quarter of 2016).
+Under the assumption that project financing is obtained before the end of 2014, gold production at Ollachea is expected to commence in the second half of 2016 (from the second quarter of 2016).

-With the extension of the Macquarie Finance Facility, the proceeds from the recently completed sale of the its remaining interest in the Don Nicolás joint venture and based on a budgeted gold price of \$1,300 per ounce the Company estimates that it has sufficient cash on hand and expected cash flow from operations to meet it requirements to the second quarter of 2015.
-In the event that the requisite financing for the Ollachea Project is not secured within that timeframe the Company will require additional financing.
+With the extension of the Macquarie Finance Facility, the proceeds from the recently completed sale of the its remaining interest in the Don Nicolás joint venture, the Company estimates that it has sufficient cash on hand and expected cash flow from operations to meet its requirements until the end of the first quarter of 2015.
+In the event that the requisite financing for the Ollachea Project is not secured within that timeframe, the Company will require additional financing.

-In the first half of 2014, the Company spent \$4.2 million towards permitting, exploration, community and government relations, administration, and maintaining the Ollachea Tunnel, most of which were capitalized.
-During the second half of 2014, the Company expects to spend an additional \$3.9 million at Ollachea, most of which will be capitalized and \$1.5 million on the heap leach pad expansion at Corihuarmi.
+In the first nine months of 2014, the Company spent \$6.4 million towards permitting, exploration, community and government relations, administration, and maintaining the Ollachea Tunnel, most of which were capitalized.
+In the last quarter of 2014, the Company expects to spend an additional \$1.9 million at Ollachea, most of which will be capitalized, and \$0.5 million to complete the heap leach pad expansion at Corihuarmi.

 The Company continues to undertake initiatives to reduce expenditures to conserve cash.
-The priority use of funds continues to be arranging project financing to build the Ollachea Gold Mine as well as maintaining community programs and other commitments at Ollachea and Corihuarmi.
+The priority use of funds continues to be arranging project financing to develop the Ollachea Gold Mine as well as maintaining community programs and other commitments at Ollachea and Corihuarmi.